Ma' Rosa: Production

-Director Brillante Mendoza decided to make the film to tackle the issue of small-scale drug selling in the Philippines which he says is really happening in the country and described the situation as alarming.
-Mendoza noted that the concept of corruption which is a subject of the film appeals to a worldwide audience since he says that corruption is happening in many different countries on a different scale.
+Director Brillante Mendoza decided to make the film to tackle the issue of small-scale drug selling in the Philippines, which he says is happening in the country, and described the situation as alarming.
+Mendoza noted that the concept of corruption, a subject of the film, appeals to a worldwide audience because it is a global issue, affecting many countries on varying scales.

 Ma' Rosa was originally titled Palit Ulo.
-The film was shot in Mandaluyong during the rainy season of 2015 and was supported by French distributor firm, Film Distribution.
+The film was shot in Mandaluyong during the rainy season of 2015 and was supported by the French distributor firm, Film Distribution.

+Reception

 Critical reception

 The film holds 78% rating on Rotten Tomatoes.
 Maggie Lee of Variety reviewed the film and said "Boasting a simple, coherent plot shot with real-time, handheld verismo, it’s a work of understated confidence that will not disappoint his festival acolytes, but probably won’t win many new converts".
 Peter Bradshaw of The Guardian stated that "Ma'Rosa is made with control and clarity, a narrative purpose which is held on to despite an apparently aimless docu-style, and a clear sense of jeopardy".

 Accolades

+In popular culture

+During the final scene, Jaclyn Jose's character is seen eating fish balls while tearing up.
+This scene has become an iconic meme in Philippine internet culture, referencing “petsa de peligro” — the period when one is in financial distress before their next salary.